Accessibility statement

 PURE Staff link York Research Database

 My research addresses mechanisms of biomolecular recognition and the structural and chemical features that define interaction surfaces of proteins and nucleic acids.
-Within this broad subject area, I focus on multi-domain proteins involved in regulation and signalling in humans and human diseases, and how the interplay between structured domains and intrinsically disordered regions relates to function and mis-function in modular proteins.
+Within this broad subject area, I have a particular interest in molecular recognition by multi-domain proteins, considering both the interactions mediated by structured domains and the roles of the flexible regions that link these domains.

-A second theme relates to non-covalent interactions involving aromatic groups in biomacromolecules.
+Another research theme relates to non-covalent interactions involving aromatic groups in biomacromolecules.
 We have developed approaches for detecting aromatic hydrogen-bond-like interactions in proteins and determined their contribution to protein-protein recognition.
 These studies provided the first definitive experimental evidence for the existence of two types of XH/pi interaction in proteins.
 Our current work investigates how these weak interactions contribute to the structure, dynamics and function of proteins.
+We work with Jon Agirre in York to examine how effectively these interactions are captured in experimental and predicted protein structures.

 Teaching and scholarship